Preface

 Animal products and vegetable oils are calorie dense, while fruits and vegetables are nutrient dense.

-It takes more pounds of fruits and vegetables to fill a stomach with any a given amount of calories then is does to fill a stomach with meat.6
+It takes a higher quantity of fruits and vegetables to fill a stomach with any given amount of calories than it does to fill a stomach with meat.5

 So if you are eating the same volume of plant foods as you previously ate of animal foods, it’s possible you are not getting enough calories.